Shama Rangwala

 ---|---|---|---|---|

-My teaching interests include theories of racial capitalist formations; literary and critical theory; film, media, and cultural studies; and 19th- and 20th-century Anglophone literature.
+My teaching interests include literary and critical theory; film, media, and cultural studies; 19th- and 20th-century literature; and political and social theory.
 I am passionate about teaching students how to take their education outside of the classroom and university.

 My academic writing has appeared in Public, English Studies in Canada, and Canadian Review of American Studies.
-My public-facing writing has appeared in Jacobin, Public Books, The Star, The Globe and Mail, The Sprawl, and Canadaland.
-I am the founding editor of Pyriscence, a culture and politics website, was a regular panelist on Alberta Primetime (CTV) from 2018-2022, and am a frequent contributor to news, podcasts, and other media.
-I am also on the Editorial Board of Imaginations: Journal of Cross-Cultural Image Studies.
+My public-facing writing has appeared in Jacobin, Public Books, The Star, The Globe and Mail, The Sprawl, Canadaland, The Orchard, and The Monitor.
+I was a regular panelist on Alberta Primetime (CTV) from 2018-2022, and am a frequent contributor to news, podcasts, and other media.
+I served on the Editorial Board of Imaginations: Journal of Cross-Cultural Image Studies (2019-2023) and the Board of Briarpatch Magazine (2023-2024).

 Degrees